Characterizing Logarithmic Bregman Functions: Introduction

 Statistical distances, or divergences, between two probability density functions are extensively used in many branches of science including statistics, machine learning and mathematical information theory.
 In this paper we will deal with the interdependence between some useful divergences and their characterizing properties (rather than their utility in any particular field of application).
 We believe that scientists in many different areas of application (including those mentioned above) will find these characterizations to be useful.

 We will, in particular, be interested in two interlinked classes of divergences which have been extensively used in many different scientific domains.
-These two families of divergences are the DPD and LDPD classes (or the BHHJ and the JHHB classes, or the type 1 and type 0 classes, or the $\beta$-divergences and the $\gamma$-divergences) respectively; see, for example, Jones et al.~(2001), Fujisawa and Eguchi (2008), Chichocki and Amari (2010).
-We will define these two classes of divergences in Section 2.
-Although the forms are very similar and the divergences have several obvious links, these divergences have been arrived at through somewhat different considerations; see Basu et al.~(2011).
+These two families of divergences are the DPD and LDPD classes (or the BHHJ and the JHHB classes, or the type 1 and type 0 classes, or the $\beta$-divergences and the $\gamma$-divergences) respectively; see, for example, \cite{J02},~\cite{F01},~\cite{C01} We will define these two classes of divergences in Section~\ref{sec2}.
+Although the forms are very similar and the divergences have several obvious links, these divergences have been arrived at through somewhat different considerations; see \cite{B02}.
 However the apparent similarity in form prompts one to explore whether there exist other pairs of divergences with similar links.

 The DPD family is a member of the class of Bregman divergences; the LDPD is not.
-The DPD is a single-integral, non-kernel divergence in the nomenclature of Jana and Basu~(2019).
+The DPD is a single-integral, non-kernel divergence in the nomenclature of \cite{J01}.
 The LDPD is not a single-integral but is a non-kernel divergence.
-The non-kernel divergences have also been called \textit{decomposable} (Broniatowski et al., 2012).
+The non-kernel divergences have also been called \textit{decomposable} in the literature~\cite{B03}.
 The divergences within the DPD family have been shown to possess strong robustness properties in statistical applications.
 The LDPD family is also a very useful one in statistical inference.
-The applicability of the latter class of divergences in mathematical information theory has been explored by Kumar and Sundaresan~(2015a, b).
-Fujisawa and Eguchi (2008) have also stressed upon the importance of the generalized cross entropy functions corresponding to the LDPD, as well as possible advantages of the LDPD over the DPD; see also Kuchibhotla et al. (2019) for some counter-views in this connection.
+The applicability of the latter class of divergences in mathematical information theory has been explored by \cite{K02},~\cite{K03}. \cite{F01} have also stressed upon the importance of the generalized cross entropy functions corresponding to the LDPD, as well as possible advantages of the LDPD over the DPD; see also \cite{K01} for some counter-views in this connection.
 In general both families have important statistical uses.

 A Bregman divergence is generated by a suitable convex function $B(\cdot)$.
 For the density power divergence